-Exposing them to extreme temperatures can also lessen their chances of surviving; high heat may dry them completely while freezing temperatures may develop mold.
+Exposing them to extreme temperatures can also lessen their chances of surviving; high heat may dry them thoroughly, while freezing temperatures may develop mold.
 Keep them stored in a cool and dry place until you are ready to start growing them.

 Stage 2: Germination

 One of the cannabis growth stages is when your plant starts to sprout.
-The outer shell of the seed will slowly split up as its roots start to grow.
+The outer shell of the seed will slowly split up as its roots begin to grow.
 The coat of the seed will eventually come off as the stem shoots out later on.
 Light and moisture are vital in this stage to jumpstart their growth.

 To germinate your seeds, you can plant them right away into the soil or soak them in a water bath or wet tissue paper.
 Once the roots have sprouted, you can plant them in your pot or garden.